-Chapter -1: about this guide
+Chapter -1: about this series

 This series is a work in progress